Harveydentsun/MLF_2021_Final_Project/README.md

 3. Dropout

    Dropout is a technique that literally “drop out” a certain portion of neurons.
 Dropout is a potent regularization method and has proved its value in computer vision.
 This can prevent the networks from getting too convoluted by randomly setting a specific proportion of neurons in each layer to 0.
-The dropout rate in the input layer is 20%, and in the hidden layer is 50%.
+The dropout rate in the hidden layer is 50%.
 It needs to be particularly emphasized that we enlarge the number of neurons accordingly. we adjust the number of neurons to be the original neuron number dividing the dropout rate.
-For example, if the dropout rate is 50% and the original number of neurons is 32, then the new number of neurons is 52/0.5 = 64.
+For example, if the dropout rate is 50% and the original number of neurons is 15, then the new number of neurons is 15/0.5 = 30.

 ### 6. Backtesting